10sr/bin/README.md

 git-diary.sh
 ============

 Add diary to your git repository.
-Diaries are stored as commits in a orphan branch.
+Diaries are stored as messages of commits in a orphan branch.

 Install